bozdoganCihangir/easyJsonDb/README.md

 # Fake Nodejs Database

-Another "fake" database for Node.js that stores data in local JSON files, for testing and sample applications.
+Yes another "fake" database for Node.js, But a little simpler, It stores data in local JSON files, for testing and sample applications.
 Npm https://www.npmjs.com/package/fake-nodejs-database

 ## Usage